XuehaiPan/nvitop/README.md

 When the `-1` switch is on, the result will be displayed **ONLY ONCE** (same as the default behavior of `nvidia-smi`).
 This is much faster and has lower resource usage.
 You can omit the `-1` option by setting the environment variable `NVITOP_MONITOR_ALWAYS=false` to have this behavior by default.
 See [Command Line Options](#command-line-options-and-environment-variables) for more command options.

+There is also a CLI tool called `nvisel` that ships with the `nvitop` PyPI package.
+See [CUDA Visible Devices Selection Tool](#cuda-visible-devices-selection-tool) for more information.

 ### Resource Monitor

 Run as a resource monitor: